 One of the greatest gifts God ever gave me was the opportunity to write Bible studies for my church.
 Over the years I have written lessons for over 20 books of the Bible!
 Although these lessons were origionally written for women, they have been used in congregations and by men's studies too!

-The book of Genesis is said to give us the beginning of everything except God.
-John Phillips calls it, "the opening crescendo of Scripture."
-And Henry M. Morris calls it "the most important book ever written!"
-It is my desire, as you study this magnificent account of creation and the unfolding plan of redemption, that it would lead you into a deeper faith in God.
-Someone has well said that if you will believe Genesis 1:1, then you can believe every other fact and promise in Scripture.
+The book of Genesis is said to give us the beginning of everything except God!
+It has been called the most important book ever written.
+As you study this magnificent account of creation and the unfolding plan of redemption, I pray that it will lead you into a deeper faith in God.
 Take hold of these great truths and translate them into real faith in a real God who can do anything He puts His mind to!

 Ruth: A Love Story